khointn/practices/_README.md

 **#file3**: Logistic regression for famous dataset Titanic.
 This use 2 method: Sklearn & gradient descent.

-**#file4**: Using Bag of words method for sentimental analysis using 1,600,000 lines of Twitter tweet (source Kaggle)
+**#file4**: Using Bag of words method for sentimental analysis.
+The dataset has 1,600,000 lines of Twitter tweet (source Kaggle)

 **#file5**: KNN for toxic mushroom prediction

+**file6**: Hand-digits (MNIST) detection using Decision Tree, Random Forest, and Logistic Regression

 Some additional information about my learning now: